hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

     modules/git/manifests
     touch modules/git/manifests/init.pp

-That was a lot of steps and I won't go into detail why this was needed.
-Just know this is the most basic configuration needed for a Puppet module to work.
-However, do check out the <a href="http://docs.puppetlabs.com/puppet/3/reference/modules_fundamentals.html#module-layout" target="_blank">official documentation</a> for a full description of a module layout.
+I won't go into detail why these steps are needed, but know this is the most basic configuration required for a Puppet module to work.
+However, do check out the <a href="http://docs.puppetlabs.com/puppet/3/reference/modules_fundamentals.html#module-layout" target="_blank">documentation</a> for a full description of how modules are laid out.

 In the end, you should have a directory tree like the this: